Enrollment & Registration

 - I am a first year student, when do I register?
 You will receive an email from the BISI program with registration instructions.

 - What courses do I need to take?
 Your CA Director or your Advisor will help you determine what you should take.
 First and second year students are usually registered for a combination of coursework and research credits.
-It is much easier to drop or change courses than to get registered past the deadline

 - Are there special requirements for international students?
 International students are required to be full time students just like any other current graduate student.